forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config/config.md

 sidebar_position: 1
 ---

-Here's an example of `config.yaml` file:
+Here's an example of the `config.yaml` file:

 ```yaml
 chain: